-We take seriously our duty of pastoral care and we are proactive in seeking to prevent children becoming the victims of abuse, neglect or exploitation.
+We take seriously our duty of care, and we are proactive in seeking to prevent children becoming the victims of abuse, neglect, or exploitation.
 We do this in several ways:

-- Through the creation of an open culture which respects all individuals' rights and tackles bullying and discrimination of all kinds - By identifying members of staff who have overall responsibility for Child Protection matters - By promoting British values and offering Personal, social, Health and economic education (PSHE) curriculum to address the issue of child protection in the wider context of safeguarding. - Link available to PSHE guidance here - By ensuring these members of staff receive training in this field and act as a source of advice and support to other staff - By informing students of their rights to be free from harm and encouraging them to talk to staff if they have any concerns.
+- Through the creation of an open culture which respects all individuals' rights and tackles bullying and discrimination of all kinds. - By identifying members of staff who have overall responsibility for Child Protection matters. - By promoting British values and offering Personal, Social, Health and Economic education (PSHE) curriculum to address the issue of child protection in the wider context of safeguarding.
+Link available to PSHE guidance here.

+- By ensuring our Designated Safeguarding Lead receives training and acts as a source of advice and support to other staff. - By informing students of their rights to be free from harm and encouraging them to talk to staff if they have any concerns.